Skip to main content

 1042025-08-02 12:20:00

-The connector sends your API a request like:
+The connector sends a request like:

 GET /orders?created_after=2025-08-01T10:30:00

-Only orders 103 and 104 are fetched and added, orders 101 and 102 remain untouched.
+Only orders 103 and 104 are added.

 Write Modes Append Parameters